alphanodes/additionals/docs/dashboards.rst

 Edit project dashboard
 ++++++++++++++++++++++

 Users with appropriate permission can edit an existing dashboard by clicking the "Edit dashboard" link to open the edit window.
+What fields are displayed also depends on the permission the role your user has.

 .. figure::  images/dashboard-edit-project.png
    :align:   center